tutors-sdk/tutors/cli/tests/fixtures/sample_courses/minimal_course/topic-02/topic.md

-# Control Flow
+# Control Flow and Functions

-Understand how to control the flow of your program with conditionals and loops.

-## What You'll Learn

-- If/else statements
-- Switch statements
-- For loops
-- While loops
-- Break and continue statements
+Learn about control structures and how to write reusable functions.